Norma Miller, Lindy-Hopping ‘Queen of Swing,’ is dead at 99

 Her father, a shipyard worker, died of pneumonia a month before her birth, and her mother worked as a charwoman to raise her and her sister, Dot.
 Norma was fascinated with dance, and her mother, though struggling to pay rent, enrolled her in Saturday dance classes.
 Norma danced at her mother’s “rent parties,” as friends chipped in.

-In the Roaring ‘20s, music was everywhere in Harlem, but after 1929, when the Millers moved into a tenement apartment on West 140th Street, swing from the Savoy boomed nightly through their back windows.
+In the Roaring ‘20s, music was everywhere in Harlem.
+But after 1929, when the Millers moved into a tenement apartment on West 140th Street, music from the Savoy boomed nightly through their back windows.
 Looking out on the ballroom’s rear windows, Norma saw dancing patrons as shadows moving behind the curtains, doing the Charleston and the Lindy Hop.

 She and her friends practiced the dances in the gym at her school, P.S.
 136, and after church on the sidewalk outside the Savoy, where Ganaway discovered her.
 As her talents grew, she was enrolled at the Manhattan School of the Arts on the Upper West Side.